colinwilson/lotusdocs.vercel.app/content/docs/deployment/platforms/gitlab-pages.md

 - Connect your custom domains and TLS certificates.
 - Attribute any license to your content.

-GitLab makes it easy to build, deploy, and host your Lotus Docs website via their free GitLab Pages service.
+GitLab Pages makes it easy to build, deploy, and host your Lotus Docs website.

 ## Prerequisites